 Shopping is a popular activity in the cities.
 There are large numbers of shopping malls that serve the success of this purpose.
 People from the villages come to the cities for shopping during any special occasion or festival.
 The city offers better quality and numerous options for the same product.
 The concept of malls has managed to get all types of customers with different requirements under one roof.
 For entertainment purposes also, there are plenty of alternatives to choose from the amusement parks, restaurants, pubs, exhibitions, clubs and movie theaters.

 The villagers go to the local grocery shop that is within walking distance for their daily supplies.
-Moreover, the villages have fewer stores and are small in size.
-The villagers are often unaware of the type and name of the products that are ruling the cities.
-The concept of entertainment in the villages is different from the city.
+Moreover, the villages have fewer stores and are small.
+The villagers are often unaware of the types and names of the products that rule the cities.
+The concept of entertainment in the villages is different from in the city.
 The people of the villages meet in the evening and discuss their social life and other important matters.
-Walking in the green fields with the loved ones, showering in the heavy rain, eating fruits directly from the trees, and socializing with fellow villagers are the different forms of entertainment in the village.
+Walking in the green fields with loved ones, showered in the heavy rain, eating fruits directly from the trees, and socializing with fellow villagers are the different forms of entertainment in the village.

-Due to their hectic schedule and busy work life, most of the city dwellers wake up late on holidays.
-They spent that day of the week taking rests or maybe with an outing of dinner at the end of the day.
+Due to their hectic schedule and busy work life, most city dwellers wake up late on holidays.
+They spend that day of the week taking rests or maybe having an outing for dinner at the end of the day.
 Holidays in the villages are always filled with fun and entertainment.

 While discussing about advantages and disadvantages, education aspect cannot be less emphasised.
-In cities, there are arrangements for higher education.
+In cities, there are arrangements for quality higher education.
 Due to the presence of big colleges and universities, the scope of first-class knowledge is more feasible there.
-You can avail of both private and government schools and colleges for the study of your ward.
+You can avail of both private and government schools and colleges for the study.
 In villages, there are mostly government schools with no option for colleges.
 The quality of education suffers, options are limited.
 Rural people are often less concerned about the education and believe in simple life.

 Most of the scope of employment is present in the city.
 There are small commercial companies, MNCs, and trading organizations as well to give you a job which is not possible in a village.
 Different types of people can get their type of job according to their level of education.

 In villages, employment is mostly farming.
-Farming is a seasonal job and thus most of the farmers have to come to the city during the offseason of cultivation.
+Farming is a seasonal job and, thus, most farmers have to come to the city during the off season of cultivation.

 Adulteration and Pollution

-The air of the city is extremely unhealthy due to air, noise and water pollution.
+The air in the city is extremely unhealthy due to air, noise and water pollution.
 The people in the city do not get to see a clear sky or breathe fresh air often.
 Also, the foods available in big cities are unhealthy and adulterated.
 The villages are far away from such problems and do not have these drawbacks, they have clean air.
 There is a clear difference in the quality of environment which people get to enjoy in village life as compared to city life.